Bachelor of Engineering (Honours)

 The world needs engineers who can harness their creativity, collaboration and critical thinking skills to design solutions for a better world.
 As an engineer, you’ll tackle technical and environmental challenges by combining your expertise in science, mathematics and creative problem-solving.

-Engineers work in various roles across different industries, from civil engineering to environmental, computer science to petroleum engineering – the possibilities are endless.
+Engineers work in various roles across different industries, from civil engineering to environmental, computer science to mining engineering – the possibilities are endless.
 The type of engineer you’ll become often depends on the specialisation you choose in this degree.
 The Bachelor of Engineering (Honours) offers 18 engineering specialisations – six of which are ranked in the top five in Australia*.

 In this degree, you’ll gain a solid background in mathematics, natural sciences and computing that will prepare you to dive into your chosen engineering discipline.
 You’ll graduate with the technical knowledge, skills and attributes required to succeed as a professional engineer.